UNI-clarenc188/Arduino-R4-Video-Matrix/README.md

 **Bad Apple** is alredy set inside, but if you want to change it, you can even generate a video by running the python script and pick a video inside your pc.
-But be aware that arduno has not much memory (BA takes approx 60%)
+But be aware that arduno has not much memory (BadApple takes approx 60%)

 If you have generated your own video, you have to change the file in the section